 Croatia is by no means a bargain destination, and the cost of accommodation – on a par with Western European countries for most of the year – shoots upwards in July and August.
 Eating and drinking, however, remain reasonably good value.

-Accommodation will be your biggest single expense, with the average private room weighing in at around 250Kn for a double, rising to 375Kn in fashionable places like Dubrovnik and Hvar.
+Accommodation will be your biggest single expense, with the average private room costing around 300Kn for a double, rising to 450Kn in fashionable places like Dubrovnik and Hvar.
 In high season the cheapest doubles in three-star hotels hover around the 800Kn mark, although they can be significantly cheaper in spring or autumn.

 Prices often include a sales tax, known locally as PDV, of up to 22 percent.
 Visitors from outside the EU can claim a PDV tax refund at the Croatian Customs Service for goods over 750Kn, as long as they have kept all original invoices – though the refund can take up to a year to arrive.